-\ -Grade 100LL fuel in some overseas countries is colored green and designated as "100L".

-\\ Commercial fuel grade 100 and grade 100/130 having TEL content of up to 4 ml/U.S. gallons are approved for use in all engines certificated for use with grade 100/130 fuel.
+- \ Grade 100LL fuel in some over seas countries is currently colored green and designated as 100L. - \\ Commercial fuel grade 100 and grade 100/130 (both of which are colored green) having TEL content of up to 4 ml/U.S. gallon are approved for use in all engines certificated for use with grade 100/130 fuel.

 The operation of the aircraft is approved with an anti-icing additive in the fuel.
-When an anti-icing additive is used it must meet the specification MIL-I-27686, must be uniformly blended with the fuel while refueling, must not exceed .15% by volume of the refueled quantity, and to ensure its effectiveness should be blended at not less than .10% by volume.
+When anti-icing additive is used it must meet the specification MIL-I-27686, must be uniformly blended with the fuel while refueling, must not exceed 0.15% by volume of the refueled quantity, and to ensure its effectiveness should be blended at not less than 0.10% by volume.
 One and one half liquid ozs. per ten gallon of fuel would fall within this range.
 A blender supplied by the additive manufacturer should be used.
 Except for the information contained in this section, the manufacturer's mixing or blending instructions should be carefully followed.

 Assure that the additive is directed into the flowing fuel stream.
 The additive flow should start after and stop before the fuel flow.
-Do not permit the concentrated additive to come in contact with the aircraft painted surfaces or the interior surfaces of the fuel tanks.
+Do not permit the concentrated additive to come in contact with the aircraft painted surfaces or the interior surfaces of the tanks.